aturtur/cinema4d-scripts/README.md

 This script simply converts polygon object to spline object.

 ### Create spline from selected nulls
 This script creates spline object from selected null objects.
+UPDATED: Now you can give subdivisions count.

 #### Get XPresso node ID
 This script prints the first XPresso node's ID to console.
 Select only the XPresso tag and run the script.